spdx/spdx-3-model/model/Core/Classes/SemVer.md

 ## Description

-The semantic version is a string that is following the specification of Semntic Versioning 2.0.0.
+The semantic version is a string that is following the specification of [Semantic Versioning 2.0.0](https://semver.org/).

 ## Metadata